Hatiora cylindrica: Taxonomy

 Hatiora cylindrica was first described by Nathaniel Britton and Joseph Rose in 1923.
-It has not always been viewed as a separate species, being included in H. salicornioides as either the form or the variety cylindrica.
-Molecular phylogenetic studies have confirmed its placement in the genus and in the tribe Rhipsalideae, and also shown that it is closely related to H. salicornioides (which may include some other distinct species).
+It has not always been viewed as a separate species, being included in H. salicornoides as either the form or the variety cylindrica.
+Molecular phylogenetic studies have confirmed its placement in the genus and in the tribe Rhipsalideae, and also shown that it is closely related to H. salicornoides (which may include some other distinct species).

 Distribution and habitat

 Hatiora cylindrica is native to Bahia in Northeast Brazil, and Minas Gerais and Rio de Janeiro in Southeast Brazil.
 It may also be present in Espírito Santo, also in Southeast Brazil.
 It is found from sea level to elevations of 1200 m.
 It grows as an epiphyte, in the ground and probably as a lithophyte in a variety of habitats, including humid forests, sand dunes and coastal rocks.

 Conservation

 When assessed in 2010, it was considered to be endangered.
 It occurred in five localities, only one of which was protected.
 The main threat was a decline in its habitat caused by deforestation as a result of expanding tourism, agriculture and development.